 Jan 31, 2022: Ensured that all main picks are still available and represent the best option for their given category.

 Miele specializes in manufacturing a wide range of high-end household appliances.
 Their range of vacuum cleaners mainly focuses on canister models of both the bagged and bagless variety, but they've recently branched out into building cordless stick and robot vacuums.
-As a general rule, Miele vacuums are pricier than alternatives but offer a wide range of thoughtful quality-of-life features, strong cleaning performance, and premium build quality.
+Generally, Miele vacuums are pricier than alternatives but offer a wide range of thoughtful quality-of-life features, strong cleaning performance, and premium build quality.